Hierarchical incompleteness results for arithmetically definable extensions of fragments of arithmetic: Applications

-By choice of $s$, $\T_g \vdash \mathrm{Seq}_\phi(s)$, so $\T_g + \Th_{\Sigma_{n+1}}(\mathbb{N}) \vdash \forall x (\gamma(x) \leftrightarrow \sigma(x))$ by an argument similar to that in the proof of Theorem \ref{theorem:independence}.
-Then $\T_g +\Th_{\Sigma_{n+1}}(\mathbb{N})$ is inconsistent, contradicting the assumption that $\T_g$ was $\Sigma_n$-sound. \end{proof}
+By choice of $s$, $\T_g \vdash \mathrm{Seq}_\phi(\ulcorner s \urcorner)$, so $\T_g + \Th_{\Pi_{n}}(\mathbb{N}) \vdash \forall x (\gamma(x) \leftrightarrow \sigma(x))$ by an argument similar to that in the proof of Theorem \ref{theorem:independence}.
+Then $\T_g +\Th_{\Pi_{n}}(\mathbb{N})$ is inconsistent, contradicting the assumption that $\T_g$ was $\Sigma_n$-sound. \end{proof}

-By choosing $\phi(x)$ as a decidable formula in the construction above, we obtain the expected hierarchical version of Kripke's theorem: \begin{cor}[Blanck {\cite[Theorem 4.8]{blanck2017a}}] Let $\T$ be a $\Sigma_{n+1}$-definable, $\Sigma_n$-sound extension of $\ID$.
-For all $m\geq n$, there is a $\Sigma_{m+1}$ formula $\gamma(x)$ that is flexible for $\Sigma_{m+1}$ over $\T$. \end{cor} Mostowski's theorem for extensions of $\ID$ then follows immediately by using the method described in the proof of Theorem \ref{theorem:independence}.
+By choosing $\phi(x)$ as $\top$ in the construction above, we obtain the expected hierarchical version of Kripke's theorem.
+A similar, but not entirely correct, claim is made by \citet[Theorem 4.8]{blanck2017a}. \begin{cor} Let $\T$ be a $\Sigma_{n+1}$-definable, $\Sigma_n$-sound extension of $\ISn + \mathrm{exp}$.
+For all $m\geq n$, there is a $\Sigma_{m+1}$ formula $\gamma(x)$ that is flexible for $\Sigma_{m+1}$ over $\T$. \end{cor} Mostowski's theorem for r.e.\ extensions of $\ID$ then follows immediately by using the method described in the proof of Theorem \ref{theorem:independence}.
 A similar argument also yields Scott's lemma.

-Our next step is to show how the hierarchical version of Kripke's theorem can be formalised in $\ISnp$.
-The proof is a minor modification of an argument of Blanck \cite[Theorem 5.1]{blanck2017a}.
+The next objective is to show how the hierarchical version of Kripke's theorem can be formalised in $\Pi_n$-complete extensions of $\ISnp$.
+A similar, but not entirely correct, claim is made by \citet[Theorem 5.8]{blanck2017a}.
+The present proof is a minor modification of an argument of \citet[Theorem 5.1]{blanck2017a}.